rmetzler/HPI-IP-OAuth/README.md

 ### User Authorization URL

-After receiving the _request token_ the OAuth consumer redirects the user's web browser to the _authorization url_.
-The request token must be appended as parameter __oauth\_token__ to the authorization url.
+After receiving the _request token_ the OAuth consumer redirects the user's web browser to the _authorization url_ with the request token appended as parameter __oauth\_token__.

 The provider has to verify the identiy of the user and then ask to authorize the requested access.
-Therefor the OAuth provider should display informations about the client (like name, url or logo) based on the request token for the user to verify.
+Therefor the OAuth provider should display informations about the client based on the request token  (like the OAuth client's name, url or logo) for the user to verify.

-The provider has to delete or mark the request token as used to prevent repeated authorization attempts.
-If the user authorize the consumer that the user's webbrowser is redirected to the consumer's callback url and _oauth\_token_ and _oauth\_verifier_ are appended as parameters.
+To prevent repeated authorization attempts the provider has to delete or mark the request token as used.
+If the user authorize the consumer the user's webbrowser is redirected to the consumer's callback url and _oauth\_token_ and _oauth\_verifier_ are appended as parameters.

 ### Access Token URL